 Like all risk assessments, it is also important that there is consultation with employees, safety and / or Trade Union representatives.
 This helps ensure a thorough and robust risk assessment and also assists in the engagement of the wider workforce.

-Many employees will be very concerned about returning to work and will have lots of questions about how safe it is and what is being done to protect them and has enough been done to ensure the workplace is COVID secure through measures that will include sufficient physical (social) distancing, sufficient and through hygiene and cleaning routines and, where necessary, the provision of suitable personal protective equipment.
+Many employees will be very concerned about returning to work and will have lots of questions about how safe it is.
+They will wonder what is being done to protect them and if enough has been done to ensure the workplace is COVID secure.
+This means measures that will include sufficient physical (social) distancing and sufficient and thorough hygiene and cleaning routines.
+Also, where necessary, the provision of suitable personal protective equipment.

 Clear, timely and precise communication is important.

-Once the risk assessment and procedures have been agreed, these should be communicated to the employees.
+Upon agreement of the risk assessment and procedures, these should be communicated to the employees.
 This should be communicated before they return to work to allay the fears of people, by giving them the confidence the right actions have been taken to protect them.
 They should then be reinforced and recommunicated when employees arrive at work.

 The situation continues to change on a monthly, weekly and, even daily basis.
-For this reason, it is important companies constantly review the official advice and all their working practices and risk assessments, modifying and updating them as required.
-It is equally important that all updates and modifications are communicated in a clear and precise manner to keep employees updated and engaged.
+For this reason, it is important companies constantly review the official advice and all their working practices and risk assessments.
+They need to modify and update them as required.
+Communication of all updates and modifications in a clear and precise manner is equally important.
+It helps keep employees updated and engaged.

 In addition to considering how employees will return to their workplace, it is also important for businesses to continue to consider: